GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/getting-started.md

 :::tip Using Synchronize

-After creating the channel `try client.controller(createChannelWithId: ChannelId(type: .livestream, id: UUID().uuidString), name: channelName)` it's important you call `synchronize()` after so the local and remote data is updated.
+After creating the channel `try ChatClient.shared.channelController(createChannelWithId: ChannelId(type: .livestream, id: UUID().uuidString), name: channelName)` it's important you call `synchronize()` after so the local and remote data is updated.
 You can read more about the importance of `synchronize()` [here](../../client/importance-of-synchronize)..

 :::